-(2) Biosolid containing an industrial waste product with a cadmium level less than two (2) milligrams per kilogram.
+(2) Biosolid containing an industrial waste product with a cadmium concentration less than two (2) milligrams per kilogram.

-(3) Industrial waste product with a cadmium level less than two (2) milligrams per kilogram.
+(3) Industrial waste product with a cadmium concentration less than two (2) milligrams per kilogram.

-waste product or a biosolid containing an industrial waste product with a cadmium level of two (2) milligrams per kilogram or greater is applied unless the commissioner determines that the soil pH must be higher to protect the environment or public health. of land application for the following:
+(g) (f) The soil pH must be 6.5 or greater at the time an industrial waste product or a biosolid containing an industrial waste product with a cadmium level of two (2) milligrams per kilogram or greater is applied unless the commissioner determines that the soil pH must be higher to protect the environment or public health. of land application for the following:

-(1) Industrial waste product with a cadmium level greater than two (2) milligrams per kilogram.
+(1) Industrial waste product with a cadmium concentration greater than two (2) milligrams per kilogram.

-(2) Biosolid containing an industrial waste product with a cadmium level greater than two (2) milligrams per kilogram.
+(2) Biosolid containing an industrial waste product with a cadmium concentration greater than two (2) milligrams per kilogram.

-(h) (g) The soil pH value shall:
+(h) (g) The soil pH value shall be:

-(1) be obtained by sampling the soil to the depth of cultivation or $\frac{1}{2}$ depth of placement of the biosolid or industrial waste product, placement, whichever is greater; and analyzing
+(1) obtained by sampling the soil to the depth of cultivation or a depth of placement of the biosolid or industrial waste product, placement, whichever is greater; and analyzing

-(2) be analyzed by the electrometric method\;
+(2) analyzed by the electrometric method\;

-(3) be collected as one (1) representative composite sample per every twenty (20) acres or fraction thereof within the application site; and
+(3) collected as one (1) representative composite sample per every twenty-five (25) acres or fraction thereof within the application site; and